-In FY23, the Perpetual scorecard was weighted 60% to financial measures and 40% to non-financial measures that are designed to deliver value in current and future years, within appropriate risk tolerance levels.
+In FY23, the Perpetual scorecard was weighted 60% to financial measures and 40% to non-financial measures that are designed to deliver value in current and future years, within appropri deliver value in current and future years, within appropriate risk tolerance levels.
 We set our balanced scorecard each year based on the business and financial plan approved by the Board that is aligned to our strategy.
 Under our Variable Incentive plan, our balanced scorecard acts as the starting basis for evaluating current and future value creation with a risk management overlay.
 This section explains the performance outcomes delivered for FY23.